JuanPabloDiaz/landingZone/README.md

-# brothers
+# Brothers

-Colective projects using Figma, HTML, CSS, Sass and JS (For now)
+Colective projects using Figma, HTML, CSS, Sass and JS (For now...)